Greg Baise: 1990 Illinois Treasurer campaign

 One of Baise's campaign proposals was to establish a "College Savings Plan" to enable the treasurer's office to help students and families afford the cost of higher education.
 He also promised to modernize the office through technology.
 This included establishing electronic transfers of funds.
 He additionally promised to expand the Illinois Public Treasurers’ Investment Pool through collaboration with municipal governments and local treasurers.
 He also pledged that he would request the Illinois General Assembly establish an advisory board to give him recommendations on where he should invest state money.
 During his campaign, there was an incident in which his two-engine plane lost power and landed in a wheat field near Pontiac, Illinois.
-There were no injuries.

-Quinn accused Baise of improper conduct by accepting a loan from a road contractor while serving as Illinois Secretary of Transportation.
+There were no injuries incurred in this icident.
+During the campaign, Quinn accused Baise of improper conduct by accepting a loan from a road contractor while serving as Illinois Secretary of Transportation.
 Baise ultimately lost to Quinn by an 11.4 point margin.
 Of all the major-party nominees for Illinois statewide offices in 1990, Baise received the least votes, the greatest margin of defeat, and the lowest percentage of the vote in his race.

 Leadership of the Illinois Manufacturer's Association

-On March 1, 1991, Baise succeeded Arthur R. Gottschalk as President of the Illinois Manufacturers' Association (IMA).
+On March 1, 1991, Baise succeeded Arthur R. Gottschalk as president of the Illinois Manufacturers' Association (IMA).
 He later also became CEO.

 As head of the organization, Baise quickly involved himself in lobbying business issues, including regulatory reforms such as the deregulation of electrical utilities and efforts to alter workers' compensation laws.

-Baise was credited with overseeing a revitalization of the IMA's education foundation.

-IMA was involved with successfully pushing for the repeal of the Illinois Structural Work Act, the institution of the Manufacturer's Purchase Credit, the passage of significant reforms to workers' compensation and unemployment insurance, major reforms to tort law and education policies, and the passage of landmark hydraulic fracturing legislation.
+He was credited with overseeing a revitalization of the IMA's education foundation.
+During his tenure, IMA was involved with successfully pushing for the repeal of the Illinois Structural Work Act, the institution of the Manufacturer's Purchase Credit, the passage of significant reforms to workers' compensation and unemployment insurance, major reforms to tort law and education policies, and the passage of landmark hydraulic fracturing legislation.
 In 2004, Baise founded Xpress Professional Services, a for-profit subsidiary of IMA.
 Xpress Professional Services is a political fulfillment firm which delivers such services as direct mail, radio, and television production and placement for candidates.
 The firm would also, in 2006, establish a polling service named We Ask America.

-In 2018, Baise announced that he would retire as President and CEO of the Illinois Manufacturers' Association effective January 1, 2019.
+In 2018, Baise announced that he would retire as president and CEO of the Illinois Manufacturers' Association effective January 1, 2019.
 He also announced that he would continue to head the organizations' subsidiary for-profit political strategy and marketing firm Xpress Professional Services.